Tech Nation Visa

 Stage 1: Application for Endorsement

-You will then need to send the application pack in hard copy directly to the Home Office; instructions can be found directly on the form.
+You will then need to send the application pack, including your supporting evidence, in hard copy directly to the Home Office; postal addresses can be found on the Home Office website or in the FAQs below.

-At this stage, you’ll have to wait to hear back directly from the Home Office on whether or not you have been endorsed by Tech City UK.
+At this stage, you’ll have to wait to hear back directly from the Home Office on whether you have been endorsed by Tech City UK.
 This can take approximately 8 weeks.

 If your application is not endorsed you have three options:

-- Apply for a review (in which case we’ll reassess your application based on the submissions you provide on your review form) https://www.gov.uk/government/publications/application-for-endorsement-for-tier-1-exceptional-talent-visa.
+- Apply for a review (in which case we’ll reassess your application based on the submissions you provide to the Home Office via your review form)

 Hear from past applicants: